sirelkhatim/Behavioural-Cloning/writeup.md

 After the collection process, I had 8036 number of data points.
 I then preprocessed this data by removing a lot of images with forward bias.
 As you can see in the bar plot below there a high bias for the car to move in a straight line.
-This could heavily impact training and make the model unable to deal with curved lanes, so I had to remove a lot of images from the collection set
+This could heavily impact training and make the model unable to deal with curved lanes, so I had to remove a lot of images from the collection set.
+This left me with 4356 images

 ![](cut_forward_bias.png)